cfw-guide/ios.cfw.guide/docs/en_US/guides/sideloading-apps.md

 :::

-AltDaemon allows AltStore to automatically re-sign these applications, without needing to connect to a computer running AltServer over local network.
+AltDaemon allows AltStore to automatically re-sign these applications, without needing to connect to a computer running AltServer over a local network.

 1. Add the Chariz repository to your package manager ([repo.chariz.com](https://repo.chariz.com/))
 1. Download and install the "AltDaemon" tweak